 Jonathan Hens' striking work speaks of recent developments in today's world, which has seen a fusion between the banal and the subcultures and becomes a place where men and women have merged into androgynous beings.

-His dark look mirrors (or reflects) 'the now', a place where there is scope for experiment and self expression.
+His work mirrors (or reflects) 'the now', a place where there is scope for experiment and self expression.
 His atypical aesthetic has no truck with traditional techniques.
 Jonathan Hens creates a visual game between austere forms and a rough edge finish.
-He heightens the geometry and black textures by using suture thread to bind the various elements.
+He heightens the geometry and textures to bind the various elements in different ways.

 His work raises many questions, such as what beauty means today and whether or not there is still a difference betweens the sexes.